The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - Now, check both options given here – I’m done uploading my files and I have access to the mapping file then click on the Next Button.

-- Once, the file is attached then click on validate button to validate the submitted CSV file just to ensure there is no error in the arrangement of data.
+- Once, the file is attached click on the validate button to validate the submitted CSV file just to ensure there is no error in the arrangement of data.

-- Once the validation gets completed successfully then you can see the file name in green color.
-After that check the terms and condition document and click on the submit button to save the job.
+- Once the validation is completed successfully then you can see the file name in green color.
+After that check the terms and conditions document and click on the submit button to save the job.
 Here the job is successfully created.

 - You will see a status flyout page, where you can analyze the progress and see the new import job in the list of Import PST files pages.

 Step 6.
-Apply Filters for Selective Import & Start the PST Import Job
+Apply Filters for Selective Import and start the PST Import Job

-Once the analysis gets completed, then you have two options whether you want to import the entire data into Outlook 365 or you can trim it down based on your preferences.
-In order to do so, you can set filters that help you to control what PST data gets imported to Outlook 365.
+Once the analysis is completed, you have two options whether you want to import the entire data into Outlook 365 or you can trim it down based on your preferences.
+To do so, you can set filters that help you control what PST data gets imported to Outlook 365.

 - You can do the following: